cesar-douady/open-lmake/doc/src/execution.md

 This what stable state means : the content of `foo` is independent of the history and only depends on the rules and the content of sources, both being managed through `git` in this example.

-In this specification, directories are ignored (i.e. the presence or content of a directory has no impact) and symbolic links are similar to regular files whose content is the link itself.
+In this specification, dirs are ignored (i.e. the presence or content of a dir has no impact) and symbolic links are similar to regular files whose content is the link itself.

 ### Reading and writing files